Vishnu7838/Scheduler/README.md

-# Todo-List
+# Scheduler
-This is html , bootstrap and javascript based todo list app, where we can add our daily tasks and routines
+This is html , bootstrap and javascript based scheduler list , where we can schedule our daily tasks and routines